Macky 2: Big Brother Africa 9

-Kaira was a contestant on the ninth season of Big Brother Africa, and some viewers stated that he was "too quiet".
+Kaira was a contestant on the ninth season of Big Brother Africa; some viewers stated that he was "too quiet".
 He survived in the house for the full length of the show and received a substantial amount of support from his fans and Zambians at large.
 He stayed in the house until the ninth and final week, when he was eliminated in third place.